mountain lion crouched among grass at emerald park

 • Introduction

-Mountain lions have a light brown fur coat covering their slender body and a long tail which assists balance.
+They have a light brown fur coat covering their slender body that allows them to blend into their surroundings while hunting their prey.
+They will mark their territories by scratching trees and spraying urine.
+Their long tail assists in helping them balance.
 When hunting they will sprint and powerfully leap on prey, delivering a fatal bite.

 Mountain lion subspecies populations are declining throughout their habitat range.